Avery Williams (running back): Professional career

+Atlanta Falcons

-Williams was drafted by the Atlanta Falcons in the fifth round (183rd overall) of the 2021 NFL Draft.
+Williams was selected by the Atlanta Falcons in the fifth round (183rd overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Atlanta on June 15, 2021.
 He was the Falcons primary kick and punt returner as well as a core special teamer and gunner in 2021.

 In the 2022 offseason, the Falcons moved Williams to running back, going back to his primary position in high school.

+On June 7, 2023, head coach Arthur Smith announced that Williams tore his ACL while participating in the Falcons' organized team activities (OTAs) and would miss the entire season.
+He was placed on injured reserve on June 16.

+Philadelphia Eagles

+On March 15, 2025, Williams signed a one-year contract with the Philadelphia Eagles.
+He was released on August 26 as part of final roster cuts.

+New York Jets

+On October 3, 2025, Williams signed with the New York Jets' practice squad.
+He was released on October 14.